Let’s escape to Ischia!

 After seeing the Torrione, an old watchtower, and the fourteenth-century cross, we go to a restaurant with a terrace and enjoy the Margherita pizza with a sea view.

 Then we continue south by boat.
 The beaches of Scogli degli Innamorati, Cava dell’Isola and Citara, Punta Imperatore and the imposing Pietra della Nave follow each other.
-Then we enjoy the Scannella, Pelara and Sorgeto bays, which are characterized by natural pools one after the other.
-Here we swim in sulphurous waters mixed with seawater.
+Then we enjoy the Scannella, Pelara and Sorgeto bays, which are characterised by natural pools one after the other.
+Here, we swim in waters mixed with sulphur and seawater.

 At the southernmost point, in the old fishing village of Sant’Angelo, we visit the great Maronti beach, Sgarrupata, Punta San Pancrazio and the extraordinary wonders of volcanic nature.
 But first, we go for a walk among the shops.